 Year or period: 2003

-2003 also saw the launch of MySpace and it quickly became "the" social media site at the time.
-You could completely customize your profile but also you could embed music and videos.
+2003 also saw the launch of MySpace, which quickly became "the" social media platform at the time.
+It allowed users to completely customize their profile, but also to could embed music and videos.

 An important moment in the history of social media and pretty revolutionary at the time.